Kukui: The Tree of Light, Healing, and knowledge

 Hoʻōla Salve

-Our hoʻōla salve (hoʻōla means "to heal" or "to restore") is a multi-purpose healing balm that includes both lāʻau ʻala, endemic Hawaiian sandalwood, as well as ʻaila kukui for its soothing, anti-inflammatory properties.
+Our hoʻōla salve (in traditional phrasing, hoʻōla means "to heal" or "to restore") is a multi-purpose balm that includes both lāʻau ʻala, endemic Hawaiian sandalwood, as well as ʻaila kukui for skin benefits and properties.
 Use it on dry patches, minor cuts and scrapes, cuticles, or anywhere your skin needs extra care.

 Wearable Moʻolelo: Kukui in Our Trash Tee Designs